RetroCharting

 Buying Guide & Authenticity

-Is Conflict: Denied Ops Rare?
+Is Conflict: Denied Ops a rare game?

 Venezuela is left in a state of civil war after the government was brutally overthrown by a military coup.
 With factions fighting to reinstate democracy, the U.S. government has offered their assistance, though the new government regime has threatened to deploy nuclear weapons if the U.S. meddles in Venezuelan affairs.
 The threat needs to be neutralized, and the U.S can't risk nuclear war.
 The CIA Special Activities Division operates in isolation and secrecy.
 If captured, any link with the U.